-(CNN) — The most expensive cities in the world have been revealed -- and the No. 1 spot belongs not to one singly city, but to three destinations.
+The most expensive cities in the world have been revealed – and the No. 1 spot belongs not to one singly city, but to three destinations.

 France’s capital city, which has been one of the top 10 since 2003, moved up this year, while last year’s fourth most expensive city, Hong Kong, jumped up three positions, leading to a tie at the top for the first time.

-The annual survey, which evaluates the cost of over 150 items in 133 cities around the world, features a top 10 largely dominated by Asian and European cities.
+The bi-annual survey, which evaluates the cost of over 160 goods and services in 133 cities around the world, has been carried out for more than 30 years.